Faculty

 Douglas V. Kiklowicz, M.F.A.
 University of California, Irvine, Lecturer of English

 Peter Krapp, Ph.D.
-University of California, Santa Barbara, Professor of Film and Media Studies; English; European Languages and Studies; Informatics; Music (secret communications and cryptologic history, history of computing and cultural memory, aesthetic communication)
+University of California, Santa Barbara, Professor of Film and Media Studies; English; European Languages and Studies; Informatics; Music (history of computing, cultural memory, aesthetic communication, cybernetics, history of cryptology)

 P. Michelle Latiolais, M.F.A.
 University of California, Irvine, Professor of English (creative writing, fiction, contemporary literature)